- About Us

 - ELC (active page)

 - Senior School

 About the ELC Program

 The learning experiences offered in the ELC are guided by the Early Years Learning Framework and the International Baccalaureate (IB) Primary Years Programme (PYP).
-These two frameworks work harmoniously together; both valuing the development of inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect (IB Mission Statement).
+These two frameworks work harmoniously together; both valuing the development of inquiring, knowledgeable and caring young people who help create a better and more peaceful world through intercultural understanding and respect (IB Mission Statement).

-Whilst embracing these opportunities, the ELC also maintains its own identity; maintaining an environment that honours and celebrates the unique phase of early childhood.
+Whilst embracing these opportunities, the ELC has its own identity, maintaining an environment that honours and celebrates the unique phase of early childhood.
 The ELC has a separate, secure playground where our students can explore and inquire freely in a safe and supported environment.

 Parent involvement in the ELC program is central to its success.
 Educators seek to develop strong links between home and school, and to develop the program in partnership with parents and families.
 Communication is fundamental in building these links.
 Home/School communication is facilitated through: morning “settling in” time, welcoming parents into the classrooms to engage with displays and learning experiences, class SeeSaw feeds of daily experiences, scheduled parent/teacher interviews, annual Student-Led Conferences, portfolios, email and daily face to face contact.